openSUSE/security-team-blog/_posts/2024-01-22-darkhttpd-basic-auth-issues.markdown

 Review Summary
 ==============

-Apart from these HTTP basic authentication related issues I have not found any problematic spots in the code base of darkhttpd.
-I focused on the potential for log file spoofing, escaping the web root via crafted URLs and memory corruption e.g. through specifying bad byte ranges in HTTP headers.
+Apart from these HTTP basic authentication related issues, I have not found any problematic spots in the code base of darkhttpd.
+I focused on the potential for log file spoofing, escaping the web root via crafted URLs and memory corruption, e.g. through specifying bad byte ranges in HTTP headers.
 The code is robust in these areas.

 Timeline